postmanlabs/labs-docs/src/pages/docs/api-security/api-testing/security-issues.md

 ### CORS misconfiguration

 Cross-origin resource sharing (CORS) is a browser mechanism that enables controlled access to resources located outside of a given domain.
 It extends and adds flexibility to the same-origin policy ([SOP](https://portswigger.net/web-security/cors/same-origin-policy)).
 However, if a website's CORS policy is poorly configured and implemented, it also provides the potential for cross-domain attacks.
-CORS isn't a protection against cross-origin attacks such as cross-site request forgery ([CSRF](https://portswigger.net/web-security/csrf)).
+CORS isn't a protection against cross-origin attacks such as cross-site request forgery ([CSRF](https://portswigger.net/web-security/csrf)). <!-- TODO: these individual rules need new titles -->

 #### CORS misconfiguration rule 1